secretuniversity/secret-box-vite-template/tutorial/guide.md

 It's also entirely possble, and acceptable, that your code is complete and the tutorial steps walk the developer through the key aspects and code snippets you decide to include!

+This is an excellent example of a code walkthrough that is more inline with the above approach: [Millionaire's Problem Breakdown](https://docs.scrt.network/secret-network-documentation/development/getting-started/millionaires-problem-breakdown-extra-credit).

 ## Tutorial
 This is where you'll write the guide for your Secret Box.
 Under the `tutorial/` directory you'll find a starting guide (this file :tada:) in `guide.md`.